 Chemistry of Daily Life has an accompanying lab.
 The primary goals of the lab are:

-- to provide students with "hands-on" experience in using the
+- to provide students with "hands-on" experience in using the scientific method

 - to develop in students the ability to present and critique scientific work by communicating their findings to both classmates and the instructor